Credit Agricole CFO sees Emporiki sale in weeks

-PARIS (Reuters) - Credit Agricole (CAGR.PA) expects the sale of its crisis-scarred Greek bank Emporiki to be signed within “weeks”, according to slides of a presentation by the French bank’s chief financial officer posted on its website on Tuesday.
+PARIS, Sept 11 (Reuters) - Credit Agricole expects the sale of its crisis-scarred Greek bank Emporiki to be signed within “weeks”, according to slides of a presentation by the French bank’s chief financial officer posted on its website on Tuesday.

 Credit Agricole is in the process of transferring shipping loans denominated in U.S. dollars from Emporiki to its own balance sheet, CFO Bertrand Delpit said in the slides, a process which could still take “months”.